sbtourist/obsidian-hypothesis-plugin/README.md

 - `Highlights folder`: Specify the folder location for your Hypothesis articles
 - `Use domain folders`: Group generated files into folders based on the domain of the annotated URL
 - `Sync on startup`: Automatically sync highlights when open Obsidian
+- `Overwrite on Update`: Overwrite the whole doc when new annotations are found, to avoid duplicate annotations
 - `Highlights template`: Nunjuck template for rendering your highlights
 - `Groups`: Add/remove group to be synced
 - `Reset sync`: Wipe your sync history.
 Does not delete any previously synced highlights from your vault